HyperJeanJean/TPW-TPI-Fixes/README.md

  - Copy the TP.exe file from the "TPW" folder into your installation folder

- - Copy the files from the "Fixes" folder into your installation folder
+ - Copy the files from the "Common" folder into your installation folder

  - Restart your computer